Bill Ward (British artist): Legacy

 Ward lost the majority of his original drawings for American strips for Drummer during a change of ownership.
 He tried, with the help of John Embry to have them returned but failed.
 Some of his work remained with his "dowager partner" Brian Rawlinson in a space he used for drawing but eventually the studio (at Linden Gardens), filled with piles of magazines and detritus, needed clearing.
 With no idea what to do with the explicit drawings he had been left, Rawlinson's houseclearers were due put them in the same skip as the rest of the contents.
 Fortunately Bill's model for his character Drum, Robert Bremner (1947-2003), a fellow member with Bill of the London MSC leather club heard about it with only a day to spare.
 With Rawlinson's blessing and the help of artist Guy Burch, they sifted the material to extract an archive of work and related ephemera.
 Bremner also died of AIDS but the works were kept together by Burch but the explicit nature of many drawings made display or publication difficult.
 Burch supplied information for ‘Comics Unmasked, Art and Anarchy in the UK' at the British Library, which featured him as one of two British gay erotic comic illustrators.
 Ward's work was included in 'Model Men', an exhibition commemorating the 50th anniversary of the 1967 Sexual Offences Act in 2017.
 The Japanese Manga artist Gengoroh Tagame cites Ward as an influence.

-The bulk of his surviving the work from the archive is now held by the Bishopsgate Institute in conjunction with the Queer Britain Museum.
+The bulk of his surviving work from the archive is now held by the Bishopsgate Institute in conjunction with the Queer Britain Museum.
 The Leather Archives and Museum in Chicago, the Tom Of Finland Foundation, The Collection of Male Art (Tazmania) and the Australian Queer Archives also hold works.